Frequently asked questions

 How long does therapy take?

-This varies considerably and depends on what you are bringing, what you are hoping for, and how the work unfolds.
-Some people find that a focused period of work — a few months — is enough.
-Others find that longer-term therapy is what allows deeper and more lasting change.
+Some people find that a focused period of work is enough.
+Others find that longer-term therapy allows deeper and more lasting change.

 Do I have to talk about my past?

-No — not in a direct or pressured way.
-Understanding the past can be part of the work, and often is, but the pace and depth of that exploration is always shaped by what feels manageable for you.
+Understanding the past can be part of therapy, and often is, but the pace and depth of that exploration are shaped by what feels manageable and clinically useful.

 What if I find it hard to talk about certain things?

-That is not unusual, and it is not an obstacle.
-Difficulty talking about something is often meaningful in itself — it may reflect protection, shame, or the limits of what feels safe to put into words.
+Difficulty talking about something may reflect protection, shame, fear, or the limits of what currently feels safe to put into words.
 We would not push past that.

 Part of the work is creating enough safety for things to become speakable at their own pace.